-The last Blog Anti-Art, explored some of the reasons for the current (ie: since the 1970’s) antipathy towards the arts in general & painting in particular.
-One of the reasons for this antipathy is the sheer impossibility for art to capture the scale of the disaster the planet faces as the anthropocene age progresses through mass species extinction, climate change, rising sea levels and so on.
+In a rather startling development, what could in previous years have been described as a general lack of interest in the arts appears to be blossoming into antipathy towards the arts in general & painting in particular.
+One of the reasons for this is the sheer impossibility for art to capture the scale of the disaster the planet faces as the anthropocene age progresses through mass species extinction, climate change, rising sea levels and so on.
 Painting is especially helpless in this regard as it cannot compete with installations designed to shock viewers into recognition of the crisis we are part of or photography that can record the disasters in relentless detail.

 All artists are faced with the dilemma that the works we create are entirely unlikely to make a difference to the onslaught of late-capitalist destruction.This dilemma is nicely described by the writer, Rick Bass:

 “What story, what painting, does one offer to refute Bosnia, Somalia, the Holocaust, Chechnya, China, Afghanistan or Washington DC?
 What story or painting does one offer up or create to counterbalance the ever-increasing sum of our destructions?”